Tirunelveli: Etymology

 Tirunelveli is one of the many temple towns in the state which is named after the groves, clusters or forests dominated by a particular variety of a tree or shrub and the same variety of tree or shrub sheltering the presiding deity.
-The region is believed to have been covered with Venu forest and hence called Venuvanam.
+The region is believed to have been covered with Venu vanam (Bamboo Forest) and hence called Venuvanam.
 Tirunelveli was known in Sambandar's seventh-century Saiva canonical work Tevaram as Thirunelveli.
 Swami Nellaiappar temple inscriptions say that Shiva (as Vrihivriteswara) descended in the form of a hedge and roof to save the paddy crop of a devotee.
 In Hindu legend, the place was known as Venuvana ("forest of bamboo") due to the presence of bamboo in the temple under which the deity is believed to have appeared.
 The early Pandyas named the city Thenpandya Nadu or Thenpandya Seemai, the Cholas Mudikonda Cholamandalam and the Nayaks Tirunelveli Seemai; it was known as Tinnelvelly by the British, and Tirunelveli after independence.
 The word Tirunelveli is derived from three Tamil words: thiru, nel and veli, meaning "sacred paddy hedge".

 History

 Tirunelveli was under the rule of Pandya kings as their secondary capital; Madurai was the empire's primary capital.
 The Pandya dynasty in the region dates to several centuries before the Christian era from inscriptions by Ashoka (304–232 BCE) and mention in the Mahavamsa, the Brihat-Samhita and the writings of Megasthenes (350–290 CE).
 The province came under the rule of Cholas under Rajendra Chola I in 1064 CE; however, it is unclear whether he conquered the region or obtained it voluntarily.
 Tirunelveli remained under the control of the Cholas until the early 13th century, when the second Pandyan empire was established with Madurai as its capital.

 The Nellaiappar temple was the royal shrine of the later Pandyas during the 13th and 14th centuries, and the city benefited from dams constructed with royal patronage during the period.
 After the death of Kulasekara Pandian (1268–1308), the region was occupied by Vijayangara rulers and Marava chieftains (palayakarars, or poligars) during the 16th century.
-The Maravars occupied the western foothills and the Telugas, and the Kannadigas settled in the black-soil-rich eastern portion.
+The Maravars occupied the western foothills and the Telugus, and the Kannadigas settled in the black-soil-rich eastern portion.
 Tirunelveli was the subsidiary capital of the Madurai Nayaks; under Viswanatha Nayak (1529–64), the city was rebuilt about 1560.
 Inscriptions from the Nellaiappar temple indicate the generous contributions to the temple.
 Nayak rule ended in 1736.

 The region was captured by the subjects of the Mughal Empire such as Chanda Sahib (1740–1754) who declared himself "Nawab of Tinnevelly" as well as the Nawab of the Carnatic.